Content Options:

 2Reliability of information: insurance-based investment products

-1. (a) ensuring that customers are aware of the importance of providing accurate and up-to-date information;
+ensuring that the client is aware of the importance of providing accurate and up-to-date information;

-2. (b) ensuring that all tools, such as risk assessment profiling tools or tools to assess a customer’s knowledge and experience, employed in the suitability assessment process are fit-for-purpose and are appropriately designed for use with their customers, with any limitations identified and actively mitigated through the suitability assessment process;
+ensuring that all tools, such as risk assessment profiling tools or tools to assess a client’s knowledge and experience, employed in the suitability assessment process are fit-for-purpose and are appropriately designed for use with its clients, with any limitations identified and actively mitigated through the suitability assessment process;

-3. (c) ensuring that questions used in the process are likely to be understood by the customers and to capture an accurate reflection of the customer’s objectives and needs and the information necessary to undertake the suitability assessment;
+ensuring that questions used in the process are likely to be understood by the client and to capture an accurate reflection of the client’s objectives and needs and the information necessary to undertake the suitability assessment;

-4. (d) taking steps, as appropriate, to ensure the consistency of customer information, such as considering whether there are obvious inaccuracies in the information provided by the customer.
+taking steps, as appropriate, to ensure the consistency of client information, such as considering whether there are obvious inaccuracies in the information provided by the client.

 [Note: article 10 of the IDD Regulation]